StaffMeeting/randomtexteditor/README.md

 press F6 to enter/exit commend mode

-press c to type thing to cmd (if in command mode)
+press c to send thing to console (if in command modd)

-copyl for copying line ur at

-cutl for cuting line

-p for paste

-what to do?

-edit any type of file